sdr-enthusiasts/docker-acarshub/README.md

 Please see [this](https://github.com/sdr-enthusiasts/Buster-Docker-Fixes) if you encounter `RTC/Real Time Clock` issues.

-## Pre-requisites/Totally new to docker but you think this looks cool?
+## Pre-requisites/Totally new to docker but you think this looks cool

 Welcome!
 New to docker but you love the idea of monitoring ACARS and/or ADSB data?
 You will to prepare your system to run this, but it's super easy!